AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

     ```
 - (int)setMainStreamsAudioWeight:(int)weight;
     ``` |
-    |Set the volume of a stream.|Each added video, music, dubbing, or MV stream is assigned a unique stream ID.
+    |Set the volume of an audio stream.|Each added video, music, dubbing, or MV stream is assigned a unique stream ID.
 The stream ID of a music stream is stored in the effectVid property of AliyunEffectMusic.
 The stream ID of an MV stream is stored in the audioEffectVid property of AliyunEffectMV.
 The stream ID of a main stream is stored in the streamId property of AliyunClip.

     ```
 - (int)setAudioWeight:(int)weight streamId:(int)streamId;